 -Increase Muscle Tone (think round glutes and six-pack abs)

 -Increase Mental Strength

-My name is Trevor Bridges and I own and operate Nikao Strength and Conditioning alongside my wife in Tulsa, OK.
+My name is Trevor Bridges and I own and operate Nikao Strength and Conditioning alongside my wife, Michelle, in Tulsa, OK.
 I hold a B.S. in Health and Exercise Science, have a level one Sports Performance Coach certificate from USAW, and am CrossFit level one certified.
 Fitness is my passion and expertise and I want to help you master your body and mind so that you can unlock your full potential.
 I believe fitness should be fun, practical, challenging, and applicable to every day life.